 Some things you should know:

-- All schools and other sports programs know or should know of the latest research in findings on sports related TBI.
+- All schools and other sports programs should be expected to be knowledgeable about latest research in findings on sports related traumatic brain injury (TBI).

-- Based upon that known information, trainers and coaches should make informed and correct decisions regarding our participants "return to play" issues after a possible concussion.
+- Based upon that known information trainers and coaches should make informed and correct decisions regarding participants "return to play" issues after a possible concussion.

-- Software programs, such as ImPACT testing, can be used to not only create a "baseline" of an individuals cognitive and physical skills at the beginning of a season, but can also be used to test those who may have suffer a concussion mid-season.
+- Software programs, such as ImPACT testing, can be used to not only create a "baseline" of an individual's cognitive and physical skills at the beginning of a season, and can also be used to test those who may have suffered a concussion mid-season.

 - We know that athletes and young people will often purposely fail to report their symptoms so that they can continue playing.
 Because of this, coaches and trainers need to be especially vigilant in reporting and dealing with potential concussions.

-- We know that one of the problems with a player continuing to play with a concussion is that their abilities are diminished and they are therefore a larger target for additional injuries.
-We know that if the brain is suffering from even a minor concussion, any impacts within weeks of that initial injury will have a more devastating consequence.
+- We know that one of the dangers for a player continuing to play with a concussion is that their abilities are diminished and they are therefore a larger target for additional injuries.
+We also know that if the brain is suffering from even a minor concussion, any impacts within weeks of that initial injury will have a more devastating consequence.